kbutev/NotABadPlayer-Android/README.md

 * CPU and energy efficient, memory ineffecient since the audio information is retrieved once and reused when trying to use the audio player

-* Virtually no exceptions are thrown, the try-catch blocks usually just print errors/warnings to log
+* Very little little exception handling is done, try-catch blocks usually are there just to print errors/warnings

-* Media storage (the library, that is, the albums/tracks found on the device) is read with the Android API MediaStore and is cached for CPU/energy efficiency
+* Audio Library, a singleton that store audio data of albums and tracks.
+It uses the Android API MediaStore.

-* Always single process app, if you open it from another Android app it opens a new window instead of adding an activity to the stack of the caller app
+* Multiple task android app: when launching the player from another program, like the Files program, a separate task is created and put ontop of the navigation for the Files program, rather than transfering the user to one single unique task window (like in iOS).

-* Simple lifecycle for the components of the app: for activities/fragments.
-Fragments rely on onActivityCreate() to start their presenters and loopers (if they are any); AudioPlayer singleton is used to represent the player of the app and the AudioInfo singleton is used to represent the media library (audio albums and their tracks information)
+* Lifecycle: Application is used to handle the app launch process: it holds the app state and alerts its activities when the app is completely finished with its launching process.
+The app does not wait to start all the services: it shows the UI and gives some control to the user for better experience.
+When the Application is finished starting all services, it alerts its activities.

 * Using Android Services to play the audio.
 If the app is killed by the OS, the service (which is a daemon basically), will still keep running.
 A notification is displayed while the player is running, which gives you some control of the audio player.